phoenixe-nuaa/LearningNotes/JavaScript_Review_Notes.md

 add20(7); // returns 27
 ```

 Here's what's actually happening.

-Whenever JavaScript executes a function, a 'scope' object is created to hold the local variables created within that function.
+Whenever JavaScript executes a function, a **'scope' object** is created to hold the local variables created within that function.
 It is initialized with any variables passed in as function parameters.
-This is similar to the global object that all global variables and functions live in, but with a couple of important differences: firstly, a brand new scope object is created every time a function starts executing, and secondly, unlike the global object (which is accessible as `this` and in browsers as `window`) these scope objects cannot be directly accessed from your JavaScript code.
+This is similar to the global object that all global variables and functions live in, but with a couple of important differences:

+- firstly, a brand new scope object is created every time a function starts executing,
+- and secondly, unlike the global object (which is accessible as `this` and in browsers as `window`) these scope objects cannot be directly accessed from your JavaScript code.
 There is no mechanism for iterating over the properties of the current scope object, for example.

 So when `makeAdder()` is called, a scope object is created with one property: `a`, which is the argument passed to the `makeAdder()` function. `makeAdder()` then returns a newly created function.
 Normally JavaScript's garbage collector would clean up the scope object created for `makeAdder()` at this point, but the returned function maintains a reference back to that scope object.
 As a result, the scope object will not be garbage-collected until there are no more references to the function object that `makeAdder()` returned.

-Scope objects form a chain called the *scope chain*, similar to the prototype chain used by JavaScript's object system.
+Scope objects form a chain called the ***scope chain***, similar to the prototype chain used by JavaScript's object system.

 A **closure** is the combination of a function and the scope object in which it was created.
 Closures let you save state — as such, they can often be used in place of objects.
 You can find [several excellent introductions to closures](http://stackoverflow.com/questions/111102/how-do-javascript-closures-work).

-/- End -
+\- End -